mayara-canaver/Competitive-Programming/URI Online Judge - Beecrowd/README.md

 ### Repository Structure

 The repository is organized into folders, each corresponding to a specific problem category on the Beecrowd platform.
 Within each category folder, you will find individual problem solutions implemented in different programming languages.

-### Contributing

-Feel free to contribute to this repository by adding new solutions, improving existing ones, or suggesting enhancements.

-### Why this repository?

-- Learn from others: Explore different approaches to solving the same problem.
-- Practice: Reinforce your understanding of algorithms and data structures.
-- Prepare for coding interviews: Familiarize yourself with common programming interview questions.

-### License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file for details.